Camping at Flamenco Beach on Culebra

 The campground is packed dirt and sand, shaded by palms and pine trees.
 The camping areas are located just a few feet away from the beach, so you get ocean breezes, views and sounds.
 It is maintained pretty well, and it appears relatively clean.

-The campground is divided into 5 areas, labeled A to E. Camping Area A is closest to the food and supply kiosks, but also closest to the parking lot and bus-loads of beach-goers.
+2024 renovation and partial opening…I have not seen what the new camping area is like.
+In the past, the campground was divided into 5 areas, labeled A to E. Camping Area A is closest to the food and supply kiosks, but also closest to the parking lot and bus-loads of beach-goers.
 Camping Area E is farthest from the parking lot.
 There are some picnic tables in each area, but not enough for each campsite.
 So get there early and claim a table!

 Culebra Camping at Flamenco Beach